 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn more ›

 A good cordless drill is perhaps the most indispensable tool in a workshop.
 Equally adept at drilling holes as it is driving screws, this must-have tool is a key player in projects as wide-ranging as building a bookshelf to installing a towel bar.
-If you want to add a new cordless drill to your tool arsenal, you have many options.
+If you want to add a new cordless drill to your tool arsenal, you have many options, like the CRAFTSMAN CMCD710C2, our best overall pick.
 There are affordable 12-volt drills for common household tasks and 18-volt powerhouses for pros and serious DIYers.
 It’s also important to consider such characteristics as torque, speed, and brand when shopping for a cordless drill.
 Read on to find more about this workshop staple and learn about some of the best cordless drills on the market.

 How we chose the best cordless drills

 I regularly use a cordless drill to complete numerous home projects, large and small.
-I used that experience to review over a dozen cordless drills to produce our list of the top five.
+I used that experience to review over a dozen cordless drills—five came out on top.
 Power is key when choosing a cordless drill, so I went with models that offer excellent speed and torque, whether selecting models for a 12-volt drill or an 18-volt model.
-A cordless drill should be easy to wield for short or long jobs, so I chose models with manageable weights of 2 to 3 pounds and ergonomic grips.
-Brand is crucial with any power tool.
-With that in mind, I chose cordless drills from some of the most respected names in tools.
-Some of these brands come at a premium price, while others offer reliable yet affordable cordless drills.
+A cordless drill should be easy to wield for short or long jobs, so I chose models with manageable weights and ergonomic grips.
+Some of our top cordless drills come at a premium price, while others are reliable, yet affordable.

 The best cordless drills: Reviews & Recommendations